murphyka/information_explorable/info_decomp.md

 By contrast, <digits>year</digits> and <digits>working day?</digits> contributed their partial bit and saturate.
 <digits>wind</digits> and <digits>apparent temperature</digits> contribute almost nothing, with the latter presumably because we've already gotten information from the <digits>temperature</digits> feature.

-For reference, interpretable methods that are based on linear combinations of the features (e.g., Neural Additive Models<a class='citestart' key='nam'></a>) achieve RMSE of 100.
+For reference, interpretable methods that are based on linear combinations of the features (e.g., Neural Additive Models<a class='citestart' key='nam'></a>) achieve RMSEs round 100.
 For a fully nonlinear processing of the features, we need only 7 bits of information to do better.
 We don't mind that the predictive model is a black box: our source of interpretability is the localization of information in the features.

 **What are the specific bits of variation in the different features?**
 Below are distinguishability matrices for the twelve features as a function of the total information extracted.
-The matrices visualize the distinctions between feature values that are passed along to the predictive model -- as in the earlier example -- and are agnostic to the dimensionality of the latent space (16 for each feature, in this case).
+The matrices visualize the distinctions between feature values that are passed along to the predictive model&mdash;as in the earlier example&mdash;and are agnostic to the dimensionality of the latent space (16 for each feature, in this case).
 The matrix entries are white if the feature values are indistinguishable (same as when the posterior distributions coincided in the above example) and blue depending on the degree of distinguishability<a class='footstart' key='bhat'></a>.

 </div>